PennyLaneAI/qml/videos.rst

     :title: Automatic Differentiation of Quantum Circuits
     :author: Nathan Killoran (Xanadu)

     Dive into the world of quantum gradients.
-Learn how to apply the parameter shift rules, and how partial derivatives of quantum circuits can be computed automatically in software.
+Learn how to apply the parameter-shift rule, and how derivatives of quantum circuits can be computed automatically in software.

 .. youtube:: YtepXvx5zdI